IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 yarn serve
 ```

-### Step 6: Run the Microservice web-api-secure in the second terminal on port 8081
+### Step 6: Run the web-api-secure Microservice

+Open a second terminal and start the service on port 8081.

 ```sh
 $ cd $ROOT_FOLDER/web-api-secure
 $ mvn clean package quarkus:dev
 ```

-### Step 7: Run the Microservice articles-secure in the third terminal on port 8082
+### Step 7: Run the articles-secure Microservice

+Open a third terminal and start the service on port 8082.

 ```sh
 $ cd security/articles-secure